Total knee replacement (TKR) is performed to treat arthritis that is established and extensive.

 Mr Patel will discuss the decision to undergo surgery with you in detail at your consultation.

-The surgery is usually carried out under general anaesthetic.
+The surgery is usually carried out under spinal or general anaesthetic.
 A tourniquet is applied and inflated.
 The incision is made at the front of your knee, in the midline.
 The worn areas of the joint are removed and the implant is fixed into place, usually using special bone cement.
 The implant is essentially made up of two metal alloy parts and a polyethylene (high grade plastic) insert.
 The movement and stability of the joint are checked.
 The wound is closed with sutures and clips and a small drain is inserted to help remove excess fluid in the first 24-48 hours.
 A dressing and bandage are then applied.

 The procedure normally takes between 1-2 hours.